winksaville/vacation-hours-python/README.md

 ### Add Rebalance hours column

 Rebalance hours represents allows the Hours accrued to be gradually introduced into the balance sheet with smoothing out would otherwize would be a significant increase in the liabilities on the balance sheet.

+There are currently two versions, `rebalance_hours_raw.py` and `rebalance_hours.py`.
+The `rebalance_hours_raw.py` version handles input from Katrinas csv files and the `rebalance_hours.py` version handles the simple test csv files I created, vacation_hours_*.csv.
+They both operate the have the same parameters and usage but `rebalance_hours_raw.py` needs to do more work because it in Katrina's csv files the there is no UniqueId column and instead a ROWID column is added dynamically to the table.

-Here we remove all databased then load vactiona_hours_simple.csv then run rebalance_hours.py:
+Here we remove all databases then load vactiona_hours_simple.csv then run rebalance_hours.py:
 ```
 $ rm *.db; ./load.py vacation_hours.db vacation_hours_simple.csv vacation_hours && ./rebalance_hours.py vacation_hours
 Data from 'vacation_hours_simple.csv' loaded into 'vacation_hours.db' as table 'vacation_hours'.